-Uni is the perfect time to dabble in a bit of work experience: Test the water with different industries, whilst acquiring new skills and gain great CV fodder!
+University is the perfect time to dabble in a bit of work experience: test the water with different industries while acquiring new skills and gaining great CV fodder!

 Getting some work experience under your belt before you leave uni and enter the job market is definitely something to consider.

-Not only will it give you some real insight into the working world, bit it'll also give you a chance to try out a few different industry options if you're still feeling pretty undecided on your career path.
+Not only will it give you some real insight into the working world, but it'll also give you a chance to try out a few different industry options if you're still feeling pretty undecided on your career path.
 Work experience is great for building your network of professional contacts and could even lead to a permanent role if the company is impressed with you!

 Choosing work experience that relates directly to your degree is a great place to start, but you shouldn't rule out the idea of trying something a bit different if you're tempted.